graphprompt/graphprompt-web/index.md

 different-level tasks to unified ones and further design an effective prompt graph with a meta-learning technique.
 We extensively evaluate the performance of our method.
 Experiments demonstrate the effectiveness of our framework.
+## Acknowledgements
+This research is supported in part by project #MMT-p2-23 of the Shun Hing Institute of Advanced Engineering, The Chinese University of Hong Kong, by grants from the Research Grant Council of the Hong Kong Special Administrative Region, China (No. CUHK 14217622), NSFC (No. 61972087, No. 62206067, No. U1936205, No.
+62172300, No. 62202336), Guangzhou-HKUST(GZ) Joint Funding
+Scheme (No. 2023A03J0673), National Key R&D Program of China (No. 2022YFB3104300, No. 2021YFC3300300), the Fundamental Research Funds for the Central Universities (No. ZD-21-202101), and Open Research Projects of Zhejiang Lab (No. 2021KH0AB04).
+The first author, Dr. Xiangguo Sun, in particular, wants to thank his parents for their kind support during his tough period.